smcclatchy/qtl-mapping/episodes/calc-kinship.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- "Why would I calculate kinship between individuals?"
+- Why would I calculate kinship between individuals?
-- "How do I calculate kinship between individuals?"
+- How do I calculate kinship between individuals?
-- "What does a kinship matrix look like?"
+- What does a kinship matrix look like?

 ::::::::::::::::::::::::::::::::::::::::::::::::